collapsed-stacks/atheism/questions/1671/how-would-we-define-atheism-without-using-the-word-god.md

 - posted by: [rob](https://stackexchange.com/users/-1/1028-rob) on 2011-02-22
 - score: 0

-<p>I think the only way to do it is to either use a synonym for god ("deity", etc), or incorporate a definition of god in your definition of atheism.
-An example of the latter:  Atheist:  someone who disbelieves in a supernatural being that is conceived as the perfect and omnipotent and omniscient originator and ruler of the universe.  (using a definition of God found at <a href="http://wordnetweb.princeton.edu/perl/webwn?s=god" rel="nofollow">http://wordnetweb.princeton.edu/perl/webwn?s=god</a> )</p>
+I think the only way to do it is to either use a synonym for god ("deity", etc), or incorporate a definition of god in your definition of atheism.
+An example of the latter:  Atheist:  someone who disbelieves in a supernatural being that is conceived as the perfect and omnipotent and omniscient originator and ruler of the universe.  (using a definition of God found at http://wordnetweb.princeton.edu/perl/webwn?s=god )

-<p>Saying atheism is the rejection of religion is pretty close to the mark, but some might say you can have religion without belief in a deity, or that you can have belief in a deity without religion per se.
+Saying atheism is the rejection of religion is pretty close to the mark, but some might say you can have religion without belief in a deity, or that you can have belief in a deity without religion per se.
 Regardless, for it to be a reasonably accurate definition of atheism, it is still has to be directly or indirectly dependent on the concept of "god".
-Obviously, though, you can avoid using the word "god" itself.</p>
+Obviously, though, you can avoid using the word "god" itself.

-<p>As a slight aside: it is my opinion that "atheism" is an extremely poorly defined concept, and that most atheists here and elsewhere don't seem to want to recognize this.
+As a slight aside: it is my opinion that "atheism" is an extremely poorly defined concept, and that most atheists here and elsewhere don't seem to want to recognize this.
 For one thing there are so many ideas of God (I know some "believers" that consider god to be nothing more that a useful psychological tool and/or a metaphor!
 It's kind of hard to "disbelieve" in the existence of such an abstract concept...).
 Furthermore, with regard to any hypothesis, a person's stance can fall anywhere on a spectrum from 0% to 100% convinced of its truth.
-Anyone claiming exactly 0% or exactly 100% -- for <em>anything</em> -- is being intellectually irresponsible, in my opinion.
-So how close to zero does it have to be to be called "atheist"?</p>
+Anyone claiming exactly 0% or exactly 100% -- for *anything* -- is being intellectually irresponsible, in my opinion.
+So how close to zero does it have to be to be called "atheist"?

 ## Answer 2885